mmoayyed/mmoayyed.github.io/_posts/2016-08-18-cas5-rc1-release.md

 this behavior is corrected to ensure the audit log can produce a valid user id for all cases.

+# Logging Dashboard

+Furthermore, CAS starts to allow its administrators, permissions granting, to observe logging configuration and view log outputs in real time.
+This is done via the magic of Web Sockets, where
+CAS and the browser establish a light-weight TCP connection to stream log data.

+Here are a few screenshots:

+<blockquote class="imgur-embed-pub" lang="en" data-id="a/a2vUk"><a href="//imgur.com/a2vUk"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

+# Custom Error Pages

+Thanks to the magic of Spring Boot, CAS starts to present customized error pages based on http error codes.
+You can for instance design a simple `401.html` to explain the error to your users better.
+Error pages can be defined in form Of series as well, such as `5xx.html`.

+Here are a few screenshots:

+<blockquote class="imgur-embed-pub" lang="en" data-id="a/jGMeo"><a href="//imgur.com/jGMeo"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 # Password Management

 Starting with this release, CAS provides very modest [password management capabilities](https://apereo.github.io/cas/development/installation/Password-Policy-Enforcement.html).